maxxwizard/inhouseBot/README.md

 * `!cancel <gameNum>` - only admin or game owner can call this

 ###Admin API
-* `!newSeason <name>` - creates a season with the next season number and specified name
+* `!newSeason <name>` - creates a season with the next season number and specified name (no spaces in name allowed currently)